Sheriff99yt/vision-scripting-webapp/README.md

 - **Toolbox Search:** An intuitive search function to quickly find and add different node types, streamlining the workflow creation process.
 - **Dynamic Ports:** Ensuring flexible port management for real-time connections, allowing users to add or remove connections seamlessly as workflows evolve.
 - **Undo/Redo Functionality:** Easily revert or reapply changes to your workflow.
-- **Clipboard Operations:** Copy, cut, and paste nodes and their connections within the workspace.

 ## Technologies Used
 - **Frontend:** Built with React 18 and styled using CSS, with plans to incorporate Tailwind CSS for responsive design and modern aesthetics.